jaredthirsk/PwdLess/README.md

 Once your website recieves the TOTP the user recieved (by letting the user enter it manually or through query strings), you will begin requesting a JWT for the user.
 To do this, your website makes an API call to PwdLess's `/auth/totpToToken?totp=SUPPLIED_TOTP`.
 PwdLess will then respond with a signed JWT containing the user's email address.

-3. You use the JWT to authenticate the user into your APIs Since it is not possible to change the ocntents of a signed JWT (given that you validate it in your APIs), you can now be certain of the user's identity & proceed by including the JWT in the authorization header of all subsequent requests made by your website.
+3. You use the JWT to authenticate the user into your APIs Since it is not possible to change the contents of a signed JWT (given that you validate it in your APIs), you can now be certain of the user's identity & proceed by including the JWT in the authorization header of all subsequent requests made by your website.

 # HTTP Endpoints
 PwdLess exposes the following HTTP API: